dtaipov/KeyChain/source/index.html.md

 const fromAdd = ethUtil.publicToAddress(publicKey).toString('hex');
 ```

-### 4. Transfer money to the address corresponding to the public key
+4. Transfer money to the address corresponding to the public key

 In case you work with ropsten -
 https://faucet.ropsten.be/

-### 5. Check the balance on the address - it should have enough ether for a successful transfer.
+5. Check the balance on the address - it should have enough ether for a successful transfer.

+> Check balance

 ```javascript
 web3.eth.getBalance(fromAdd)